-A collective dismissal occurs when an employer with more than 15 employees proceeds with the dismissal of at least five employees (including executives) within 120 days as a consequence of the reduction or reorganisation of the business' activities, or of the shutdown of the business.
+A collective dismissal occurs when an employer with more than 15 employees dismisses at least five employees (including executives) within 120 days as a consequence of the reduction or reorganisation of the business' activities, or of the closing down of the business.

-In cases of collective dismissals, the employer is required to follow a consultation procedure with the Trade Unions/Works Council and to follow certain criteria in selecting the employees to be dismissed.
+In cases of collective dismissals, the employer is required to follow a consultation procedure with the Trade Unions/Works Council and to meet certain criteria in selecting the employees to be dismissed.